ifoundthetao/fig-standards/proposed/security-disclosure-publication.md

 by which security issues are reported and fixed in projects, the other is how the general public is informed about the issues and any remedies available.
-While PSR-9 addresses the former, this PSR, ie. PSR-10, deals with the later.
+While PSR-9 addresses the former, this PSR, ie. PSR-10, deals with the latter.
 So the goal of PSR-10 is to define how security issues are disclosed to the public and what format such disclosures should follow.
 Especially today where PHP developers are sharing code across projects more than ever, this PSR aims to ease the challenges in keeping an overview of security issues in all